AlyMBarakat/KnowedgeGarden/README.md

 # KnowedgeGarden
 A Web Application that store the issues, new experience that the UI/SD developers faced during work.
 Include Search feature, so other Company members can gain this information easily and prevent the wasting of time trying to solve the same issue.

+The project is implemented using ASP.NET framework version 4.7 MVC, and for data access I used Entity framework and ADO.NET to communicate with Microsoft SQL-Server.

 # Application Description:
 The application consists of 6 screens